marlondc/CV/README.md

 ## Marlon Date-Chong

-I am a qualified optometrist that decided to embark on a coding bootcamp with Maker's Academy.
-I love the challenge of solving something and the feeling when it is overcome.
+I am a qualified optometrist that decided to embark on a coding bootcamp with Makers Academy.
+I love the challenge of problem-solving and the feeling when it is overcome.
-I have a strong analytical mind and can pick things up quickly.
-I have enjoyed Maker's Academy greatly and have learnt a great deal.
+Makers Academy is a 16week coding bootcamp located in London.
+As a graduate of Makers Academy I have learnt a great deal and I am a strong supporter of the XP principles, TDD, BDD, Agile programming and pair programming.
-As a graduate of Makers Academy I am looking for a junior developer role to continue this journey to become the best developer that I can be.
+I am now looking for a junior developer role to continue this journey to become the best developer that I can be.